Notes: walk began at 1:18pm on January 1, 2015, dead low tide at 1:52pm, sunny, 25ºF (wind chill must have been much lower, it was darn cold.)

 George Neptune, Jane Disney and I met at the Bar on New Year’s Day.
 I asked George to tell us about the Wabanaki encampments that were in this area around the turn of the century.
 George is a wonderful storyteller, so I’m going to give it to you in his own words as much as possible:

-Frank Loring’s canoe rental was in a wharf building somewhere between the present locations of Stewman’s Lobster Pound and the whale watch: I found photos of it in a book George had recommended called Asticou’s Island Domain, which is in the Jesup Library’s Special Collections.
+Frank Loring’s canoe rental was in a wharf building somewhere between the present locations of Stewman’s Lobster Pound and the whale watch: I found photos of it in a book George had recommended called Asticou’s Island Domain.
 Chapter 10, “Wabanakis and Rusticators,” has great quotes from contemporary diaries and travel guides, several photos of the encampments,

 and even one of Frank Loring in his boa skin and ostrich feathers: